chef/automate/components/docs-chef-io/content/automate/install.md

 Because externally-deployed Elasticsearch nodes will not have access to Chef Automate's built-in backup storage services, you must configure Elasticsearch backup settings separately from Chef Automate's primary backup settings.
 You can configure backups to use either the local filesystem or S3.

-__Please note that Chef Automate does not support Elastic Search services.
-Automate is not tested against Elasticsearch services provide by cloud provides like AWS Elasticsearch Service.__
 ##### Adding Resolvers for Elasticsearch

 In case you want to resolve the Elasticsearch node IPs dynamically using DNS servers, you can add resolvers/nameservers to the configuration.